khilnani/quickedit.org/README.md

 ## Recent Changes

-- Integrated the CodeMirror editor that supports themes, syntax highlighting and editor modes such as Vim.
+- Integrated the CodeMirror editor that supports themes, syntax highlighting and editor modes (eg Vim).
-  - Desktop browsers only.
+  - Available on Desktop browsers only.
 Mobile support has a wierd double cursor issue.
 - Editor preferences are now saved in the browser and retained across browser sessions.
-  - Note - Message/file content is not saved in the browser.
+  - *Note* - Message/file content is not saved in the browser.

 See [Github Issues](https://github.com/khilnani/quickencrypt/issues?q=is%3Aissue+is%3Aclosed) for more info.